Mixing (process engineering): Single-phase blending

 Mixing of liquids that are miscible or at least soluble in each other occurs frequently in engineering (and in everyday life).
 An everyday example would be the addition of milk or cream to tea or coffee.
 Since both liquids are water-based, they dissolve easily in one another.
 The momentum of the liquid being added is sometimes enough to cause enough turbulence to mix the two, since the viscosity of both liquids is relatively low.
 If necessary, a spoon or paddle could be used to complete the mixing process.
 Blending in a more viscous liquid, such as honey, requires more mixing power per unit volume to achieve the same homogeneity in the same amount of time.

 Gas–gas mixing

 Solid–solid mixing

+Dry blenders are a type of industrial mixer which are typically used to blend multiple dry components until they are homogeneous.
+Often minor liquid additions are made to the dry blend to modify the product formulation.
+Blending times using dry ingredients are often short (15–30 minutes) but are somewhat dependent upon the varying percentages of each component, and the difference in the bulk densities of each.
+Ribbon, paddle, tumble and vertical blenders are available.
+Many products including pharmaceuticals, foods, chemicals, fertilizers, plastics, pigments, and cosmetics are manufactured in these designs.
+Dry blenders range in capacity from half-cubic-foot laboratory models to 500-cubic-foot production units.
+A wide variety of horsepower-and-speed combinations and optional features such as sanitary finishes, vacuum construction, special valves and cover openings are offered by most manufacturers.

 Blending powders is one of the oldest unit-operations in the solids handling industries.
 For many decades powder blending has been used just to homogenize bulk materials.
 Many different machines have been designed to handle materials with various bulk solids properties.
 On the basis of the practical experience gained with these different machines, engineering knowledge has been developed to construct reliable equipment and to predict scale-up and mixing behavior.
 Nowadays the same mixing technologies are used for many more applications: to improve product quality, to coat particles, to fuse materials, to wet, to disperse in liquid, to agglomerate, to alter functional material properties, etc.